 - The Usher leads the President into the Senate, carrying the Black Rod

 - The Usher announces the President and moves to their seat.

 - The President tells everyone to sit down and begins the session.

-- The Clerk stands and reads the rules of the chamber and the title of the bill (first reading).
+- The Clerk stands and reads the rules of the Senate and the title of the bill (first reading).

 - The minister introduces the bill and the shadow minister responds to the bill.